bitmark-inc/feral-file-docs/docs/ethics/en.md

 EMPLOYEE PARTICIPATION IN FERAL FILE SALES

 No set of guidelines can account for every scenario.
-From principles, Bitmark employees may not use their knowledge or private access to guide their or others’ purchasing decisions on Feral File.
+From principles, Bitmark employees may not use their influence to guide exhibitions for their personal benefit.

-In application of these principles, Bitmark employees are prohibited from participating in any sale in which Feral File has an information advantage over the public.
-This includes both direct and indirect participation such as by funding a third party.
-For example, in highest bidder auctions, Feral File can view collector deposits and use that information to understand upcoming bids - employees cannot participate in these auctions.
-With fixed price sales, however, Feral File has no special access to purchase before others - employees may participate in purchasing.
+From July 2023, Bitmark employees are able to participate in exhibition sales alongside the public.
+Previously, employees were not able to participate in group auctions because they had access to non-public bidding information.
+However, with falling price auctions, there is no longer non-public bidding information.